 There is no chance of ash and smoke while using this propane campfire.

 Useful during bans

 This is certified and is safe to use during most campfire bans.

-It consists of a Cover and Carries kit, pre-attached hose, adjustable regulator, and natural lava rock set.
+It consists of a Cover and Carries kit, a pre-attached hose, an adjustable regulator, and natural lava rock set.
 All these parts lock in place effortlessly granting you the opportunity to cook in minutes.

 Signature Brand Quality